Management Information Systems

 Many students also choose to further study at the MBA level.
 If you want a career that involves equal parts business and technology, the undergrad MIS program can provide the skills you need.

-SHIP Career Connection online job bank contains listings for both full- and part-time internship opportunities at some of PA’s leading employers.
-You can also arrange your own internship by attending job fairs, networking with friends and family in the business world, or applying to federal and
+The SHIP Career Connection online job bank contains listings for both full- and part-time internship opportunities at some of PA's leading employers.
+You can also arrange your own internship by attending job fairs, networking with friends and family in the business world, or applying to federal and state programs.

 The average salary for management information systems jobs in PA is $58,000.